equinor/fusion-framework/packages/cli/docs/configuration.md

 }
 ```

-> [!IMPORTANT]
-> Resources will be removed in future version of Fusion, the will come an migration guide of how to include static content

 ## Vite

 the cli will look for a `app.vite.config.{ts,js,json}` [Vite Configuration](https://vitejs.dev/config/)

 > [!IMPORTANT]
-> in most cases developers do not need to alter the base vite configuration, __this is only a option as a last resort__.
+> in most cases developers do not need to alter the base vite configuration, **this is only a option as a last resort**.

+vite.config

 > [!CAUTION]
-> adding a `vite.config` to the base of your project will override Fusion Framework CLI base config, __NOT RECOMMENDED__
+> adding a `vite.config` to the base of your project will override Fusion Framework CLI base config, **NOT RECOMMENDED**